 2. Read the pre-boarding options as not all of them are available after you board.
 Look for words like “special” or “pre-boarding only.”

 3. Fly to your embarkation port at least a day in advance to allow for delays.
 If your plane is late, the ship will not wait for you.
 It’s not worth the risk.
 Often the cruise line will offer a pre-embarkation package.
 If you are booking on your own, we recommend Booking.com to find the best prices are on Booking.com.

 4. Verify that your medical insurance covers travel outside your home country.
 If not consider getting Travel Insurance before you leave home, although with World Nomads you can buy and claim online, even after you’ve left home.

 5. Owners of stock in Carnival Cruise Lines (the parent company) receive benefits including onboard credits.
 Be sure to find out what you are entitled to before you go.

-6. Pack a small first aid kit with over-the-counter medication for a headache, sore throat, fever, and diarrhoea.
+6. Pack an emergency kit with first aid supplies and over-the-counter medication for a headache, sore throat, fever, and diarrhoea.
 If you take Rx medication, bring a paper copy of the prescription.
 While you can get most items at the shop onboard or from the ship’s doctor, they will be very overpriced, and if they run out of what you need, it could be days before you get to a port.
 We always make our own kit, but if you prefer a premade one, this small first aid kit from Amazon looks complete for injuries.